 Querying for Dimensions and Metrics

 You query the API for Google Analytics report data, which consists of dimensions and metrics.
-Metrics are the individual measurements of visitor activity on your site, such as visits and pageviews.
+Metrics are the individual measurements of user activity on your property, such as sessions and pageviews.
 Dimensions break down metrics across some common criteria, such as country or browser.
 When you build a query, you specify which dimensions and metrics you want in your report data.

 Use the interactive Dimensions & Metrics Reference Guide to explore all the dimensions and metrics exposed through the API.
 Also read the Core Reporting API Reference Guide to learn about how to specify dimensions and metrics in an API query.